• Hello

 Protected Device Time (Pro)

 Using the current date and time is essential for many applications.
-However, relying on the clock of the user's device creates trust issues as users can manipulate it for various purposes, such as extending trial periods or gaining advantages in games.
+However, relying on the clock of the user's device creates trust issues, as users can manipulate it for various purposes such as extending trial periods or gaining advantages in games.

 How to use

 AntiCheat supports a protected Coordinated Universal Time (UTC) DateTime, which calculates the current DateTime based on a reference value.
-This can either be the local time of the computer or a time from the Internet.
+This can be either the local time of the computer or a time from the Internet.

 // Instead of using DateTime.UtcNow, use the UtcNow from GUPS.AntiCheat.Protected.Time.ProtectedTime.